Temelio/ansible-role-flink/README.md

 This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.

+This role need a java installation, but no dependency defined, you can use the role you want (ex: infOpen.openjdk_jre)

 ## Testing

 This role use [Molecule](https://github.com/metacloud/molecule/) to run tests.